nikolio/adnotium/README.md

 ---

  I love static websites.
 Especially when they don't require JS for their core functionality.
-I must be a weirdo right ? :alien:
+I must be a weirdo right :question: :alien:

  Here are some rants people love to hate :smiley: